aitos-io/BoAT-X-Framework/README.md

 + [PlatON Enterprise](https://github.com/PlatONEnterprise/)

 #### Deploy the smart contract
 The smart contracts used in the demo locate in ./contract.
-Follow blockchain official website for details on how to compile and deploy the contract.
+Follow the blockchain's official website for details on how to compile and deploy the contract.

 #### Modify the demo code
 Modify the demo code in ./demo: